Post: 10 Actionable HR Insights Executives Demand in 2026

 - Present a ranked list: top ten flight risks in critical seats, risk driver identified, and recommended intervention — not a heat map with no action attached.

-Verdict: Executives cannot prevent attrition they do not see coming.
+Executives cannot prevent attrition they do not see coming.
 Predictive flight risk scoring is the single highest-leverage shift from HR reporting to HR analytics.
-For the full methodology, see HR Predictive Analytics: Forecast Future Workforce Needs.
+This is the kind of output that moves HR from cost center to strategic partner — a transition explored in our 13 AI applications for transforming HR and recruiting operations.

 4. Skills Gap Exposure Mapped to Strategic Initiatives